Adult ADHD Self-Report Scale V1.1

 Conclusion

-The Adult ADHD Self-Report Scale (ASRS v1.1) is a crucial tool in the identification and diagnosis of ADHD in adults.
-Its alignment with DSM criteria, combined with its ease of use and comprehensive nature, make it an invaluable resource for clinicians and researchers alike.
-When used alongside a thorough clinical interview, the ASRS v1.1 provides a robust foundation for understanding and addressing ADHD in the adult population.
+The Adult ADHD Self-Report Scale (ASRS v1.1) is a widely recognized and scientifically validated tool for screening ADHD symptoms in adults.
+Its alignment with DSM criteria, strong psychometric properties, and ease of administration make it a valuable resource for clinicians and researchers.
+When used as part of a comprehensive evaluation, the ASRS v1.1 supports accurate identification and understanding of adult ADHD.

 Kessler, R. C., Adler, L., Ames, M., Demler, O., Faraone, S., Hiripi, E., Howes, M. J., Jin, R., Secnik, K., Spencer, T., Ustun, T. B., & Walters, E. E. (2005).
 The World Health Organization Adult ADHD Self-Report Scale (ASRS): a short screening scale for use in the general population.
 Psychological Medicine, 35(2), 245–256. https://doi.org/10.1017/s0033291704002892